-“Once they are comfortable with that, we will look at managing our contractors through Concept Connect [FSI’s portal to Concept Evolution], and that will be another leap forward,” Sebastian adds.
+"We are now looking at managing our contractors through Concept Connect (FSI's portal to Concept Evolution), and that will be the next leap forward," Sebastian adds.

-“The complexity of the theatre, with variable performance running times and opening hours, means that contractors can turn up to deal with tasks at times when we can’t accommodate them.
-Using the system to manage that will improve efficiency for everyone.
+"The complexity of the theatre, with variable performance running times and opening hours, means that contractors can turn up to deal with tasks at times when we can't accommodate them.
+Using the system to correct this, via an authorith to work permist scheme we have devised, will improve efficiency for everyone.

-“I’m con dent that having got this far, we’ll be adding more modules in the future.
+“I’m confident that having got this far, we’ll be adding more modules in the future.
 We’re letting the system grow with us, and not running before we can walk.
 But already, it has entirely changed the way we work.”